 Divorce is never easy.
 I’m a product of a divorced home, raised by a single mother, and barely saw my father during my formative years.
 I saw and heard things no child should ever be subjected to.
 Divorce is very emotional, and sometimes both parents can have overwhelming emotions and act out against each other forgetting how the children will be affected.
 Sometimes in divorces, one of the adults stops cooking food altogether, in which case you’ll need some catering Long Island.
 Although it wasn’t easy in the beginning, I knew my mother did the best that she could.
 As an adult now, I understand that my father stayed away because my mother was relentless in her vengeance towards him.

 Then it was my turn.
-I’ve been divorced twice, and although it was difficult, my children were my top priority and my long island divorce lawyer was incredibly helpful in guiding me down the proper path.
+I’ve been divorced twice, and although it was difficult, my children were my top priority and my long island bankruptcy lawyer was incredibly helpful in guiding me down the proper path.
 I vowed that I would not subject my children to anything that would be harmful to their self-esteem or make them feel like they should pick sides.
 Here are four tips on what divorcing parents should pay attention to when going through one of the hardest challenges in life:

 Don’t force your child to side with you.

 Although you may want your child to understand your side of the story, you should not give details on why the marriage is breaking up and how your spouse hurt you.
 Children need to see their parents as stable.
 Both parties should be invested in making sure the children feel secure and above all, that the divorce is not their fault.